Milo (film): Development

-On 12 September 2025, the French website Auvergne-Rhône-Alpes Cinéma announced that Nicole Garcia's upcoming film, titled Milo, will be filmed in the region for 12 days between October and November 2025.
-Garcia co-wrote the screenplay with longtime collaborator Jacques Fieschi, marking their 10th collaboration.
-The film is produced by Les Productions du Trésor.
+On 12 September 2025, the French website Auvergne-Rhône-Alpes Cinéma announced that Nicole Garcia's upcoming 10th feature film, titled Milo, would be filmed in the region of Auvergne-Rhône-Alpes for 12 days between October and November 2025.
+Garcia co-wrote the screenplay with longtime collaborator Jacques Fieschi, marking their 10th collaboration, and also with Laurette Polmanss and Olivier Demangel.
+It also marks Garcia's fourth collaboration with producer Alain Attal after Charlie Says (2006), A View of Love (2010), and From the Land of the Moon (2016).
+The film is produced by Les Productions du Trésor in co-production with France 3 Cinéma and StudioCanal, the latter also financed the film.

+In July 2026, the French title changed from Milo to 7:40 ce matin-là.

+Casting

 On 22 October 2025, Le Dauphiné libéré reported that Marion Cotillard and Artus will star in the film, marking Garcia's second collaboration with Cotillard 10 years after From the Land of the Moon (2016).
+Artus was cast after Garcia watched him in the film Block Pass (2024) and found his performance "extraordinarily good".
 On 28 October 2025, Le Dauphiné libéré reported that Théodore Pellerin, Laure Calamy, Charles Berling and Éric Elmosnino had joined the cast.
+On 24 November 2025, Screen International reported that Pellerin would play the title character and that Alexis Manenti and Anne Brochet had joined the cast.

+In an interview with Deadline in February 2026, Garcia said about directing Cotillard for the second time in Milo:

+The new role is diametrically opposed to the role of From the Land of the Moon.
+There was an emotional romanticism in that film, while here, on the contrary, it's a much quieter role, contained, and deeply felt.
+There's a silence filled with emotions and confessions that are difficult to express.
+You can sense her character has grown accustomed to the silence but is also grappling with it.
+It's a real balancing act and it takes a great actress to pull that off.

 Filming

 Principal photography started on 27 October 2025.
-Filming locations in southeastern France include Romans-sur-Isère, Bourg-de-Péage, and Marches, Drôme in Auvergne-Rhône-Alpes between 27 October and 14 November 2025.
-Shooting is schedule to wrap on 4 December 2025.
+Filming locations in southeastern France included Romans-sur-Isère, Bourg-de-Péage, and Marches, Drôme in Auvergne-Rhône-Alpes between 27 October and 14 November 2025, before moving to Paris for the last five weeks.
+Shooting wrapped in Paris on 4 December 2025.

+Release

+The film will make its world premiere in official competition at the 74th San Sebastián International Film Festival on 24 September 2026.
+StudioCanal will release the film theatrically in France on 20 January 2027 and handle international sales.
+The film will be released in Germany by StudioCanal, in Portugal by Lusomundo, in Canada by Mongrel Media, in Greece by Spenzos, in Scandinavia by Scanbox, in Switzerland by Frenetic, in Ex-Yugoslavia by MCF, and across the CIS by Capella.

+Reception

+Jordan Mintzer of The Hollywood Reporter described the film as a "dark drama grounded in good performances".